Skip to main content

 }

-function test_RevertWhen_ContractHasInsufficientEth() public {
+function test_FullRepayment() public {

-// First mint some tokens
+// Setup: Create vault and mint tokens

 vm.prank(user1);